The Amazigh People of Morocco & Morocco People in General

 In modern Morocco, the Amazigh people continue to assert their cultural identity and fight for their rights within the broader national context.
 The recognition of Tamazight as an official language in 2011 was a major victory for the Amazigh cultural movement, and efforts to preserve and promote Amazigh culture have gained momentum in recent years.

 Various cultural associations and NGOs are working to revive Amazigh traditions, language, and history through education, festivals, and media.
-In cities like Fes, Marrakech, and Rabat, Amazigh culture is increasingly celebrated as a vital part of Morocco’s national identity.
+In cities like Fes, Marrakech, y Rabat, Amazigh culture is increasingly celebrated as a vital part of Morocco’s national identity.

 The Amazigh Legacy